Cultural impact of Taylor Swift: Poptimism and versatility

 Humanities academic Shaun Cullen described Swift as a figure "at the cutting edge of postmillennial pop".
 Retrospectives from GQs Jay Willis, Vultures Sasha Geffen, and NMEs Hannah Mylrea note how 1989 avoided hip hop and R&B crossover trends, influencing younger artists to explore "pure pop" and cultivating a trend of nostalgic 1980s-styled sound.
 Ian Gormely of The Guardian deemed Swift a leading figure of 21st-century poptimism who replaced dance and urban trends with ambition.
 He wrote that her transition to pop proved "chart success and clarity of artistic vision aren't mutually exclusive ideas."
 Geffen attributed Swift's pop transition success to her lyrics rooted in layered, emotional engagement rather than superficial themes that dominated mainstream pop.
+Joe Coscarelli of The New York Times opined that Swift's cultural currency helped her "remake pop in her image".

 According to Lucy Harbron of Clash, pop stars like Dua Lipa would not exist if Swift had not normalized blending various pop music genres in 1989—an explicit trend among pop artists since the album.
 It paved the way for artists "who no longer wish to be ghettoised into separated musical genres", for BBC News's Neil Smith.
 Critics Sam Sanders and Ann Powers regarded Swift as a "surprisingly successful composite of megawatt pop star and bedroom singer-songwriter" while Philip Cosores of Uproxx felt Swift does not completely conform to either the traditional pop star or the "classic rocker" aesthetics, presenting a novel type of artistry.
 Robert Steiner of Variety felt that Swift's touring ushered a shift in the live music industry, helping pop acts dominate the stadium concert business instead of rock acts.
+Coscarelli attributed it to Swift's musical auteurism and commercial longevity, comparing her creative output to that of the Beatles.
+He added that pop stars generally do not last as long as Swift or have a catalog as expansive as hers.
+The rock critic Robert Christgau remarked that Swift's consistent artistic outputs made her an enduring songwriter, labelling himself a "longtime admirer of Swift".